|

 his obituary in our memorial board section–many more visitors than

 for any other obituary.
+Family perspectives It is interesting,

 within a family, how the attitudes toward and memories of a patriarch